-- radial ({'cylindrical', 'polar'}) Choice of coordinate unit vector $\hat{\mathbf{r}}$.
-Must be one of the following: - 'cylindrical' : $\hat{\mathbf{r}}$ is the radial unit vector in a cylindrical coordinate system - 'polar': $\hat{\mathbf{r}}$ is the radial unit vector in a polar coordinate system - ob (float, optional) Parameter o_b, which determines the behavior of the boundary.
+- radial ({ 'cylindrical', 'polar'}) Choice of coordinate unit vector $\hat{\mathbf{r}}$.
+Must be one of the following: - 'cylindrical': $\hat{\mathbf{r}}$ is the radial unit vector in a cylindrical coordinate system - 'polar': $\hat{\mathbf{r}}$ is the radial unit vector in a polar coordinate system - ob (float, optional) Parameter o_b , which determines the behavior of the boundary.
 It must be positive.
 The boundary acts as a line source or sink in the limit where ob tends to zero. - angle (float, optional) Total angle covered by the domain.
 The default is 2π , which means that θ may flow through the boundary in all directions.
 Must be positive and no greater than 2π . - height (None or float, optional) Axial height of the domain if radial=='cylindrical'.
-Not allowed if radial=='polar'. - itol (float, optional) Absolute tolerance for the initial condition. - b_hint (None or float, optional) Optional hint to the solver.
-If given, it should be a number close to the expected value of θ at the boundary (i.e. θ_b) in the solution to be found. - b_bracket (None or sequence of two floats, optional) Optional search interval that brackets the value of θ_b in the solution.
-If given, the solver will use bisection to find a solution in which θ_b falls inside that interval (a ValueError will be raised for an incorrect interval).
-This parameter cannot be passed together with a b_h int. - method ({'implicit', 'explicit'}, optional) Selects the integration method used by the solver: - 'implicit' (default): uses a Radau IIA implicit method of order 5.
-A sensible default choice that will work for any problem - 'explicit': uses the DOP853 explicit method of order 8.
-As an explicit method, it trades off general solver robustness and accuracy for faster results in "well-behaved" cases.
-With this method, the second derivative of D is not needed - maxiter (int, optional) Maximum number of iterations.
-A RuntimeError will be raised if the specified tolerance is not achieved within this number of iterations.
-Must be nonnegative. - verbose ({0, 1, 2}, optional) Level of algorithm's verbosity.
-Must be one of the following: - 0 (default): work silently - 1: display a termination report - 2: also display progress during iterations solution - See Solution for a description of the solution object.
+Not allowed if radial=='polar'.

+solution - See Solution for a description of the solution object.
 Additional fields specific to this solver are included in the object:

-- o(numpy.ndarray, shape(n,)) Final solver mesh, in terms of the Boltzmann variable. - niter (int) Number of iterations required to find the solution. - b_bracket (sequence of two floats or None) If available, an interval that contains the value of θ_b.
-May be used as the input b_bracket in a subsequent call with a smaller itol for the same problem in order to avoid reduntant iterations.
-Whether this interval is available or not depends on the strategy used internally by the solver; in particular, this field is never None if a b_bracket is passed when calling the function.
+- o (numpy.ndarray, shape (n,)) Final solver mesh, in terms of the Boltzmann variable. - niter (int) Number of iterations required to find the solution. - $b_bracket$ (sequence of two floats or None) If available, an interval that contains the value of θ_b .
+May be used as the input $b_bracket$ in a subsequent call with a smaller itol for the same problem in order to avoid reduntant iterations.
+Whether this interval is available or not depends on the strategy used internally by the solver; in particular, this field is never None if a $b_bracket$ is passed when calling the function.

-Solution
+Return type Solution